artontray/screenshot-frontend/README.md

 ## Users of the app

-This kind of app is dedicated to have thousands of users and there was no way to display them all in one dedicated page so a menu on the right side has been created to show off 10 (Pagination setting remember?) most followed users.
+This kind of app is dedicated to have thousands of users and there was no way to display them all in one dedicated page so a menu on the right side has been created to show up the 10 (Pagination setting remember?) most followed users.
 Of course, within the news button, a user can discover new users and follow them.

 ![Followers](./src/assets/readme/follow01.png)